dmarx/dmarx.github.io/_posts/2017-01-01-map-of-reddit-by-active-users.md

 {% gist 8981ad329506b250498f1f52c3050a9c %}

-I seriously doubt this is a truly novel approach, but although I haven't done a thorough lit review it at least particularly common, to the best of my knowledge.
+I seriously doubt this is a truly novel approach, but although I haven't done a thorough lit review it at least isn't particularly common, to the best of my knowledge.
 I've found it to be extremely effective in this project and recommend it to other researchers investigating similar bipartite social networks.

 ## Methodology